JosenRomero/easy-tailwindcss/README.md

 ## Notes
 This extension is not an official TailwindCSS product.
 It is a third-party tool designed to enhance your development experience with TailwindCSS.

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](https://github.com/JosenRomero/easy-tailwindcss/blob/main/LICENSE.txt) file for details.